aansensei/space-shooter/README.md

 Hold Shift to open a cursed domain.
 Everything on the battlefield — enemies, bullets, movement, all timers — slows to **15% of normal speed**.
 You are **completely invincible** while the domain is active.

 While active, press **← or →** to teleport.
 The teleport range increases the longer you hold Shift (up to half the screen width).
-A ghost shows where you'll land.
+Two doppelgangers placeholder shows where you'll land.

 ---